jade-nl/rt.extras/Profiles/README.md

 ## Profiles

-All these profiles are starting points and need adjusting/tuning as such they should not be used *as-is*.
+A collection of profiles ranging from helpers, preset starting points for a specific module/tool to more elaborate styles.